diegob236/Combinatorics/README.md

 ## Numnine
 ----
 `numnine.py` counts how many numbers in a specified range contain the digit 9.
-This range is between 0 and 10^n - 1, where n is the argument provided.
+This range is between 0 and 10^n - 1, where n is a nonnegative number provided as an argument.
 For example, entering 3 as an argument will count numbers from 0 to 999.
 (Soon to be updated to allow for all digits, not just 9!)